-As a school we are committed to taking the children out of school and letting them learn through first-hand experience.
-We try to keep the costs as low as possible, however with a single coach costing several hundred pounds for a day you can see that we struggle to keep it under £15.
+As a school we are committed to taking the children out of school and letting them learn through firsthand experience.
+We like to do at least one trip a year per class and try to keep the costs as low as possible, however with a single coach costing several hundred pounds for a day you can see that we struggle to keep it under £15.
 We will always try and give parents as much notice as possible when a trip is happening and are happy to discuss staged payments.
 If you are really unable to pay due to family circumstances, then it is important that you speak to Mrs England as we would like all our children to experience the trips on offer.